PrismRL/prism/docs/source/making-a-roguelike/part5.rst

    local kickName = Name.lower(kicked)
    local ownerName = Name.lower(self.owner)

-   Log.addMessage(self.owner, sf("You kick the %s.", kickName))
-   Log.addMessage(kicked, sf("The %s kicks you!", ownerName))
-   Log.addMessageSensed(level, self, sf("The %s kicks the %s.", ownerName, kickName))
+   Log.addMessage(self.owner, "You kick the %s.", kickName) Log.addMessage(kicked, "The %s kicks you!", ownerName) Log.addMessageSensed(level, self, "The %s kicks the %s.", ownerName, kickName)

 We use the convenience methods :lua:func:`Log.addMessage` and :lua:func:`Log.addMessageSensed` to add messages to the affected and nearby actors.